 A home equity line of credit (HELOC) is not a loan but rather a revolving line of credit.
 You may be able to open a credit line for up to 85% of your home equity.

+How do HELOCs work?
 You can borrow as much as you need from your HELOC at any time.
 Accounts will often have checks or credit cards you can use to take out money.
 You make payments based on the amount you actually borrow, and you cannot exceed your credit limit.
+HELOCs typically have a variable interest rate, although some lenders may allow you to convert a portion of the balance to a fixed rate.

 HELOCs use your home as collateral.
 If you make late payments or fail to pay at all, your lender may seize your home.